getgauge/docs.gauge.org/getting_started/create-test-project.rst

 Gauge projects can be created and executed in Visual Studio Code using the Gauge extension for Visual Studio Code.

+Please make sure that you have installed one plugin at-least.
+Visit https://docs.gauge.org/plugin.html to find a plugin to install.

 .. cssclass:: csharp dynamic-content

       In this guide, you'll be able to learn how to add a sample C# testing project in Visual Studio Code